Mechanism of self-organization in point vortex system: Introduction

 The organization of this paper is as follows.
 In section 2, the point vortex system and a kinetic equation are briefly introduced.
 We demonstrate explicit formulae for the diffusion term and the drift term.
-In section 3, physical properties of the diffusion flux are examined.
+In section 3, physical properties of the collision term are examined.
 The important role of the drift term in the 2D self-organization with negative absolute temperature will be discussed.
-Finally in section 4, we give a discussion.
+In section 4, we present a numerical result of the self-organization of the point vortices.
+Finally in sections 4 and 5, we give a discussion and a conclusion.